South Africa - Great White Shark Conservation

 - Cleaning boats and preparing wetsuits

-Accommodations: volunteers will be staying in 1 of 4 shared cottages within the program's facilities.
-Each cottage will house about 4 to 6 volunteers and include a bed linens, a bathroom, mini kitchen, and living space with heating.
+Accommodations: You will be staying in 1 of 4 newly-renovated shared cottages within the project's facilities.
+Each cottage will house 4 to 6 volunteers and includes bed linens, a bathroom, mini kitchen, and living space with heating.
 The complex also has a main house where the volunteer coordinators and full-time janitor are housed.
-The main hall also has a large communal living space, fully equipped kitchen, pool table, satellite TV, and a DVD player.
-There is a communal swimming pool and large garden area on the grounds of the facilities for volunteers to use as well.
-The complex is about a 10 to 15 minute walk from the project offices, and there is a bus and bikes for the volunteers to use for transportation as they wish.
+The main hall has a large communal living space, fully equipped kitchen, pool table, satellite TV, and a DVD player.
+There is a communal swimming pool, bicycles, and large garden area on the grounds for volunteers to use as well.
+The complex is about a 10 to 15 minute walk from the project offices and there is a bus for the volunteers to use for transportation as they wish.
 The project offices are equipped with a safe to lock up valuables if needed.

-Food: light breakfast supplies (coffee, tea, cereal) are provided.
-Lunch is eaten aboard the boats.
-Volunteers are responsible for lunch, dinner, snacks, and any other personal expenses.
+Food: Light breakfast including coffee, tea and cereal is provided.
+Lunch is provided and eaten aboard the boats.
+You are responsible for dinner, snacks, and any other personal expenses.
 The typical food budget for volunteers is about $90/week.
-The water at the accommodations is safe to drink
+The water at the accommodations is safe to drink.

-Laundry: laundry can be done (at an additional cost) on Monday mornings and get back on Tuesday.
-It gets done at the local laundromat and costs about US$1.50 per kg.
+Laundry: Laundry can be sent out on Monday mornings and returned on Tuesday for a small fee (about US$1.50 per kg).
 Bed linens will be washed weekly.